-Through our community vegetable garden our tamariki learn where food comes from, and how delicious fresh home-grown food can be.
+As an Enviroschool we encourage the Maori principle of Kaitiakitanga-being nature guardians, caring for our land.
+Tamariki care for our community vegetable garden and learn where our food comes from, and how delicious fresh home-grown food can be.
 Thanks to whanau involvement new vegetables and plants are added to this garden throughout the seasons.

 Collecting eggs from our hei hei and harvesting vegetables is a part of our everyday programme.
-Our emphasis on the natural environment is further supported by our Nature Programme which is run for our 10 oldest children, who visit our local reserve and mudflats every week throughout the year.
-You can find out more about our Nature Programme on our blog.
+Our emphasis on the natural environment is further supported by our Nature Programme which is run for our 10 oldest children, who visit our local reserve and shoreline every week throughout the year.

-Our children enjoy the outdoors and teachers professional learning has supported the development of the playground to ensure opportunities for children to explore and develop essential gross motor and fine motor skills.
+Our children enjoy the outdoors, our playground offers opportunities for them to explore and develop essential gross motor and fine motor skills.
 Monkey-bars, swings, trucks and our sandpit all support children’s physical development whilst laying the foundations for key numeracy and literacy skills.